bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

   - If the field is on Email and needs default/override resolution, add a corresponding constant to org.simplejavamail.internal.config.EmailProperty.
   - Mark it as collection-based when the value is a collection so merging is applied instead of replacement.
 - Apply default values (simple-java-mail)
-  - In EmailGovernanceImpl.newDefaultsEmailWithDefaultDefaults(), derive a sensible default from ConfigLoader.Property if applicable and set it on the builder.
+  - In `EmailGovernanceImpl.newDefaultsEmailWithDefaultDefaults()`, derive a sensible default from the Mailer's `SimpleJavaMailConfig` snapshot if applicable and set it on the builder.
 - Apply defaults/overrides to provided Email (simple-java-mail)
   - In EmailGovernanceImpl.produceEmailApplyingDefaultsAndOverrides(), resolve values using MiscUtil.overrideOrProvideOrDefaultProperty / overrideAndOrProvideAndOrDefaultCollection and apply them to the builder.
   - Ensure ignoringDefaults / ignoringOverrides and the per-property suppression sets are respected (this comes for free when using the MiscUtil helpers).